 Off the 405 Summer Concerts at the Getty Center

-Though this year's lineup of performers has yet to be revealed, the Getty Center (1200 Getty Center Dr, Los Angeles 90049) will return with its popular Off the 405 annual outdoor summer concert series, pairing up-and-coming bands and artists with stunning architecture and breathtaking sunset views.
-This year’s series kicks off on May 18 with subsequent concerts scheduled for June 22, July 13, July 27, August 24, and September 14.
+Perched on a hilltop above Brentwood, the world-famous Getty Center (1200 Getty Center Dr, Los Angeles 90049) presents its popular Off the 405 annual outdoor summer concert series, pairing up-and-coming bands and artists with stunning architecture and breathtaking sunset views.
+This year’s series kicked off on May 18 with LA-based polymath, Sasami.
+Upcoming concerts include Lala Lala on July 27, San Cha (August 24), and Ex Hex on September 14.

 Keep tabs on the Getty Center website for more information and a full schedule of performers.